Corporate Responsibility

 Ad hoc risk analysis

 We also activate our early warning system on an ad hoc basis, to examine relevant matters within our value chain as soon as we learn of them, for instance, in the lead-up to mergers and acquisitions.
-We can also perform ad hoc analyses in response to internal and external tip-offs and complaints received via our TellMe complaints portal, press releases, or in dialog with, e.g., political advocacy groups, employees’ representatives, associations, human rights defenders and their reports.
+We can also perform ad hoc analyses in response to internal and external tip-offs and complaints received via our TellMe whistleblower portal, press releases, or in dialog with, e.g., political advocacy groups, employees’ representatives, associations, human rights defenders and their reports.

 The findings from the risk analyses are regularly presented to top-level management and the Group Board of Management and thus are given due consideration in the course of company decision-making processes.